 Observatory Trail to North Pit Junction is a 14.4 mile lightly trafficked out and back trail located near Holualoa, Hawaii that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, camping, and nature trips and is accessible from March until September.
+The trail is primarily used for hiking, walking, camping, and nature trips and is best used from March until September.

 Directions from Hilo: This road begins at the 27.7 mile point of Saddle Road (Hwy 200), just Hilo side of Puu Huluhulu Native Tree Sanctuary.

 Epic hike, a mate an I started late from the Observatory.
 Started at around 2pm, smoked it up to the summit by 5pm and then chilled for a little bit.
 The summit is amazing.
 Although only issue with leaving late is it gets dark really quick (around 7pm last night) so we had to use our torches to find our way back.
 Eventually got lost and used the gravel roads as markers back to our car.
 Overall a dicey adventure but all due to our stupidity!

 Have fun cobbas.

 Is the kind of place you don t wanna miss.
 The road to go on top was closed the day i went, but there is a mountin to climb there at the base.
 We saw the sunset and it was amazing.
 You can almost touch the clouds.
 Insanely beautiful.
 When it s dark, there is a free guide that teaches you about the constalations.
 You can use a telescope to see the stars.
 I got to see Júpiter, even the rings.
 Incredible energy.
 Awsome experience.

 It's amazing, I didn't follow the tail just go to the top straitly.
 A little hurt but I will never forget it.